bvwaeyen/Hotspice/README.md

 <!-- markdownlint-disable MD033 -->

 Hotspice is a tool for simulating thermally active artificial spin ices, using an Ising-like approximation: the axis and position of each spin is fixed, only their binary state can switch.
-The time evolution can either follow the Néel-Arrhenius law of switching over an energy barrier in a chronological manner, or use Glauber dynamics to model the statistical behavior while making abstraction of the time variable.
+The time evolution can either follow the Néel-Arrhenius law of switching over an energy barrier in a chronological manner, or use Metropolis-Hastings to model the statistical behavior while making abstraction of the time variable.

 ## Dependencies